-VII.
+VI.
 PRACTICUM REQUIREMENTS

 MPH students are required to engage in an Infectious Disease public health focused practicum.
-The practicum is a structured and educationally supervised assignment at an approved practice, service, or policy site with an experienced professional.
+Students register for 3 credits of IDM 2007: Public Health Communicable Disease Practicum.
+Practicum is a structured and educationally supervised assignment at an approved practice, service, or policy site with an experienced professional.
 It is aimed to identify and apply theoretical frameworks and skills discussed and demonstrated in the classroom to the communicable disease/behavioral health field.
 This activity provides the student with hands-on experiences with community, research, clinical or organizational settings to learn new skills, approaches to public health issues, leadership, public health capacity building, advocacy, and other public health skills and competencies.
+Students work with their advisor and practicum preceptor to identify five competencies that will be attained throughout the practicum and two practical non-academic work products (deliverables) to be completed for the benefit of the organization/agency.
+At least three of the five competencies must be CEPH foundational competencies, and at most two competencies can IDM-PEL MPH program competencies.
 The practicum site choice is based upon recommendations by the faculty advisor and the career goals of the student.
 A list of past practicum sites with the contact information is available in the IDM Student Services Specialist's office.